Stax Music Academy began June 1, 2000 at Stafford Elementary School with 125 students. Stax Music Academy building opened in July 2002.

 In September 2016, SMA students performed in concert with Stax legend Booker T. Jones of Booker T. & the MGs.

-SMA students will perform in September 2016 at the grand opening of the Smithsonian’s National Museum of African American History and Culture for three days on the National Mall alongside Public Enemy, The Roots, Sweet Honey in the Rock, and many other notable artists.
+In September 2016, SMA students performed at the grand opening of the Smithsonian’s National Museum of African American History and Culture for three days on the National Mall alongside Public Enemy, The Roots, Sweet Honey in the Rock, and many other notable artists.